 Having started in 2007, I have gone through the various stages of the markets.
 Each stage presented different challenges but also opportunities.
 Hence, the requirements for both corporate governance and HR functions are constantly transforming and I continuously embrace these changes in both roles as the Company Secretary and SVP Human Resources & Administration.

 VICE PRESIDENT PROJECTS MARINE & QUALITY

-On the Marine & Qualitly level I primarily work on the relaunch of the Quality Management System.
-I coordinate projects, review the existing tools and examine how we can build up a system over all business units always keeping in mind how we define and provide sound ship management services for our customers.
-The projects always have two target groups: the crews on the vessels and the employees on shore.
-Many years of experience in all positions on board from nautical junior officer to captain and on shore as Designated Person Ashore (DPA) and PMO helps to develop understanding for both target groups.
+On the Marine & Quality level, I primarily work on the relaunch of the Quality Management System.
+I coordinate projects, review the existing tools and examine how we can build up a system overall business units always keeping in mind how we define and provide sound ship management services for our customers.
+The projects always have two target groups: the crews on the vessels and the employees onshore.
+Many years of experience in all positions on board from nautical junior officer to captain and onshore as Designated Person Ashore (DPA) and PMO helps to develop an understanding for both target groups.
 It makes it easier to understand processes and to identify the respective needs.

 In the scope of the merger, close coordination of all activities between the numerous involved stakeholders ensure that the merger activities are properly planned, specific targets are defined and continuously monitored regarding goal achievement.
 To establish uniform processes, keep track and adjust where necessary as well as growing together further – these are some of the main targets within the project.
 A big challenge for all employees is to find a balance between the daily business and the necessary integration tasks.
 Nevertheless, the undisturbed and smooth service for our customers must always have top priority.

 What I like most about my job are the variety and high dynamics.
 I appreciate most about Zeaborn Ship Management that we all act in concert – we have a great team spirit.
 Besides that, the quality promises are kept, which justifies the company’s strong market position.